MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. Select **Continue** and **Save** to save your settings.

-1. The Defender for Endpoint unified sensor is deployed to all of Windows and Linux machines in the selected subscription.
+1. The Defender for Endpoint sensor is deployed to all of Windows and Linux machines in the selected subscription.

     Onboarding might take up to an hour.
     On Linux machines Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.

+### Verify installation on Linux machines

-1. To verify Defender for Endpoint sensor installation on a Linux machine, run the following shell command on each machine: `mdatp health`.
+Verify Defender for Endpoint sensor installation on a Linux machine as follows:

+1. Run the following shell command on each machine: `mdatp health`.
 If Microsoft Defender for Endpoint is installed, you'll see its health status:

     `healthy : true`

     `licensed: true`

-1. In the Azure portal, you can check that Linux machines have a new Azure extension called `MDE.Linux`.
+1. Additionally, in the Azure portal, you can check that Linux machines have a new Azure extension called `MDE.Linux`.

+MDE extension is there by default in later Windows servers.
+In ll legacy (2012R2/2016) Arc onboarded servers have the same MDE Agent version 10.8295.22621.1023 (May 2023).
+I guess the MDE agent is getting pushed by MDE extension since it’s not built-in for these legacy OSs.
+If you confirm this, the next question would be why are we getting an old MDE version (May 2023)?
+Do we have any control on this?
+For modern OSs (2019/2022) the discrepancies are mainly due to patching hygiene since MDE is OS built-in.

+Defender for Cloud automatically deploys MDE agent to machines when you enable Defender for Servers Plan 1 or 2.
+Defender fro Cloud downloads the latest MDE onboarding package from Defender XDR and installs it.

+Thanks for your support

-## Enable on Windows Servers 2016/2012 R2
+## Enable on Windows machines running Windows Server 2016/2012 R2

 If Defender for Servers is already enabled and Defender for Endpoint integration is on in a subscription, you can manually turn on the integration for machines running Windows Server 2016 or Windows Server 2012 R2 in the subscription.